-On January 23, 2024, the Company entered into the OLIA with Glencore Canada pursuant to which Glencore Canada granted to Falco, a license to access and utilize certain of its properties in order for Falco to conduct exploration, development, construction, operation, mining, closure operations and other activities ("Project Operations"), subject to the terms of the OLIA and, where applicable, the fulfilment of certain conditions by Falco, including those summarized below.
+On January 23, 2024, the Company entered into the OLIA with Glencore Canada pursuant to which Glencore Canada granted to Falco, a license to access and utilize certain of its properties in order for Falco Project Operations, subject to the terms of the OLIA and, where applicable, the fulfilment of certain conditions by Falco, including those summarized below.

 The OLIA was entered into further to the preliminary agreement in principle with Glencore Canada announced on June 28, 2021, which it replaces.
-The OLIA establishes the framework to govern Falco's development and operation of its world-class Horne 5 Project, taking into account its overlap with and close proximity to Glencore Canada's copper smelting operations at the Horne Smelter in order to provide Glencore Canada protection from incremental risks and losses to the Horne Smelter and its businesses and assets occasioned by project operations and the presence of Falco and components of the Horne 5 Project.
+The OLIA establishes the framework to govern the Company's development and operation of its world-class Falco Horne 5 Project, taking into account its overlap with and close proximity to Glencore Canada's copper smelting operations at the Horne Smelter in order to provide Glencore Canada protection from incremental risks and losses to the Horne Smelter and its businesses and assets occasioned by project operations and the presence of the Company and components of the Falco Horne 5 Project.